McK-Atk-222/Quiz-App---Cypress-Testing--19-/README.md

 # Quiz App - Cypress Testing

 ## Description
-Fully functioning Tech Quiz application that is enhanced by adding Cypress for both component and end-to-end tests.
-The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+Fully functioning Tech Quiz application about python that is enhanced by adding Cypress for both component and end-to-end tests.
+This can be run once app is installed, built, and running by using 'npm run test' command.
+The app itself was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It allows users to take a quiz of ten random questions and view their final score.

 ## Table of Contentsf
 - [Installation](#installation)